duff/duff.github.com/source/_posts/2008-01-08-rails-plugin-svn_messages-updated.markdown

 ---
 layout: post
-title: "Rails Plugin SVN messages Updated"
+title: "Rails Plugin svn_messages Updated"
 ---

 I created a rails plugin to help me keep clients up to date on the status of projects.
 This post is an update to [the original]( /blog/2007/08/22/rails-plugin-svn-messages ) svn_messages plugin.